 The Depositary Agreement was originally entered between the Company, LGIM Corporate Director Limited and the Depositary dated March 2017 and was novated by way of a deed of novation dated 21st November 2018 between the Company, LGIM Corporate Director Limited, the Management Company and the Depositary under which the Depositary has been appointed as depositary of the Company's assets, subject to the overall supervision of the Directors.
-The Depositary Agreement provides that the appointment of the Depositary will continue unless and until terminated by the Company or the Depositary giving to the other party(ies) not less than six months prior written notice although, in certain circumstances, the Depositary Agreement may be terminated immediately by the Company or the Depositary.
-If within a period of two months from the effective termination no replacement depositary shall have been appointed, the Company shall apply to the CSSF for an order to wind up the Company.
-The Depositary Shall take all necessary steps to preserve the interests of the Shareholders during the two month period.
+The Depositary Agreement provides that the appointment of the Depositary will continue unless and until terminated by the Company or the Depositary giving to the other party(ies) not less than six months prior written notice although, in certain circumstances, the Depositary Agreement may be terminated immediately by the Company or the Depositary shall apply to the CSSF for an order to wind up the Company.
+The Depositary shall have been appointed, the Company shall apply to the CSSF for an order to wind up the Company.
+The Depositary shall take all necessary steps to preserve the interests of the Shareholders during the two month period.
 The Depositary Agreement contains certain indemnities in favour of the Depositary (and each of its officers, employees and delegates) which are restricted to exclude matters arising by reason of the negligent or intentional failure of the Depositary in the performance of its duties.